How Much Does Decomposed Granite Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

+Professional granite installers handle site prep, leveling and grading, compact the granite, and install any necessary edging.
 Expect to pay between $70 and $80 per hour for professional installation of your decomposed granite, with total labor costs ranging from $350 to $800.
-Several professionals will likely be involved in your project, including the following:

 Labor costs can vary significantly based on your location—pros in urban areas or regions with higher costs of living may charge more.
 Additionally, market demand and seasonal factors can influence labor costs.
-If you have trees or roots in the way, you might have to pay an extra $200 to $2,000 per tree for removal.
+If you have trees or roots in the way, you may need to pay an additional $200 to $2,000 per tree for the removal cost.

 Your total cost will vary based on the type of decomposed granite project you’re doing.
-Here are the average costs for several common project types.
+Here are the average fees for several common project types.

 Crushed Granite Driveway